Fire and Police

 Voices Against Violence is a program of the South Middlesex Opportunity Council (SMOC) in Framingham.
 Its services are free and confidential: 24-hour emergency hotline, crisis intervention, individual counseling, legal advocacy, support groups, battered women's shelter, referrals, and community education.

-Common Ground Resource Center
+Common Ground Resource Center, SMOC

 7 Bishop St., Framingham, MA 01702